I am a Filipino currently residing in the Philippines. I enjoy writing articles relating to travel, tech and photography.

 - The mausoleum is on the other side of the museum and it houses the body of the late president.
 Picture taking is prohibited inside here.
 Upon entering the mausoleum, one will also hear Gregorian sounds.
-There is no entrance fee to visit this side.
+There is no entrance fee to visit this part.

 9. Juan Luna Shrine

 The house has two stories, the ground floor used to be the basement while the second level is for the living room and bedrooms.
-Today, the ground floor displays different memorabilia not only of Juan Luna but also Antonio Luna and the rest of the family.
+Today, the ground floor displays different memorabilia not only of Juan Luna but also of Antonio Luna and the rest of the family.

 10. Bacarra Domeless Tower